MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7150.md

 As a sales and marketing manager, use the report to:
 * Analyze sales trends by location and dimension levels to identify areas for growth or improvement
-* Use the data to plan promotions or markdowns for specific segments to improve sales
+* Plan promotions or markdowns for specific segments to improve sales
 * Monitor inventory levels by dimension levels to ensure that inventory is optimized for each segment